-I spend a significant part of my day at Roswell Park Cancer Institute working with couples.
+I spend a significant part of my day at Roswell Park Comprehensive Cancer Center working with couples.
 Together, we assess and work on any intimacy concerns that may arise during diagnosis, treatment, or post-operative recovery.

 When patients come to me, one of the places that we start is defining intimacy.
 I often begin by asking couples when they had last been intimate.
 Most replies are sheepish.
 That is because the patient and their significant other normally perceive me to mean “physical intimacy.”
 When I remark about this, they will reply “Yes – yes, isn’t that what you asked?” and I say, “No.” It is there we start to discuss the wide spectrum of intimacy and its other forms.